Botfuel/botfuel-module-adapter-iadvize/README.md

 ### Close event

-With this Adapter the close event is automatically triggered at the end of bot responses and the conversation is closed if any message is sent during the time before this event is triggered on iAdvize.
-You can't avoid this event but you can configure it to make it works the way you need.
+With this Adapter the close event is automatically triggered at the end of bot responses and the conversation is closed if no more messages are sent during the time before the close event is sent to iAdvize.

 #### Configuration

 You can configure 3 options in the config file of your for this event:
 - **closeWarningDelay** is the delay before the warning message will be sent
-- **closeWarningMessage** is the message that warn the user about the conversation closing
+- **closeWarningMessage** is the message that warn the user about the closing of the conversation
 - **closeDelay** is the delay after the warning message and before the close event is sent to iAdvize

-The **closeWarningDelay** and the **closeDelay** are duration in seconds, they have to be numbers, their default values are both **30 seconds**
+The **closeWarningDelay** and the **closeDelay** are durations in seconds, they have to be numbers, their default values are both **30 seconds**

 The **closeWarningMessage** can be either a string or a function that take the **closeDelay** in parameter so you can easily customize the message displayed.

-Example:
+The configuration of this event is made under the adapter key in the configuration file of the bot:

 ```js
 module.exports = {